 What Is Google Ads?

 Google Ads is an online advertising platform that enables you to pay for advertisements that appear in search results.
 Put simply, Google Ads is pay-per-click (PPC) advertising.
 This means that you have to pay every time a visitor clicks on your ad.

 Google ads appear at the top of search engine results pages (SERPs), above any organic search results.
 When shopping online, you will see big-name advertisers rise to the top of any search results page.
 This is partly because of the amount of money they spend on Google Ads, but also because they operate high-traffic websites that already get lots of clicks.
 But if you’re not a big company, you’ll need a boost to move up the page.
-Strategic Google Ads can improve your SERP rankings.
+Strategic Google Ads and Google Shopping campaigns can improve your SERP rankings.

 What Are the Benefits of Google Ads?